What type of exercise is best during pregnancy?

 Pilates is more challenging than you might imagine, so your heart rate will certainly become elevated, giving you aerobic benefits but without over-heating.

-But most importantly of all, Pilates is excellent for targetting and strengthening back and pelvic floor muscles.
+But most importantly of all, Pilates is excellent for targeting and strengthening back and pelvic floor muscles.
 Maintaining and conditioning both these areas is crucially important both during and after the pregnancy.
 And all this can be done without putting unnecessary strain on other joints.

 As always, it is wise to consult with your GP if you think you have any medical conditions that you think may restrict you.